-Kybella is used to help decrease the appearance of fat that hangs below the chin, sometimes called a double-chin.
+Kybella injection is used to help decrease the appearance of fat that hangs below the chin, sometimes called a double-chin.

 Kybella has not been tested for safe use on other areas of the body.

-Follow all directions on Kybella label and package.
+Follow all directions on the Kybella label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Before taking this medicine